mschenck/Veterinarian/modules/readme.md

 A check is merely a ruby class with the required method "poll", which is expected to return the boolean "true" for healthy and "false" for unhealthy.

-The "initialize" method for you check must (at least) support three named variables "ip", "hostname", and "log" (to be used for your logger facility).
+The "initialize" method for you check must (at least) support three named variables "ip", "hostname", and "log" (to be used for your logger facility), and a final catchall for optional params.

 ''
 require 'logger'